PennyDreadfulMTG/modo-bugs/README.md

 # Viewing the Data

-There is collated data available [in visual form](https://github.com/PennyDreadfulMTG/modo-bugs/blob/master/bugs.tsv) or as a [Tab Separated File](https://pennydreadfulmtg.github.io/modo-bugs/bugs.tsv).
+There is collated data available [in visual form](https://pennydreadfulmagic.com/bugs) or as a [Json blob](https://pennydreadfulmtg.github.io/modo-bugs/bugs.json).

-A browser-friendly view will be coming soon.